February 13, 2026

 That gap is a massive opportunity.

-AEs who run on-site discovery workshops, executive briefings, and co-creation sessions build trust and momentum that video calls never replicate.
+AEs who run on-site discovery deep dive workshops and executive presentations build trust and momentum that video calls never replicate.
+For deals over £25,000 ACV, showing up in person could be the highest-ROI activity you can do in 2026.

 9. Rigorous Deal Qualification

 Pipeline bloat is a silent killer.
-In a market where sales cycles are lengthening and budgets are tighter, spending a quarter nurturing an unwinnable deal is career-damaging.
+In this market, where sales cycles are lengthening and budgets are tighter, spending a quarter nurturing an unwinnable deal is a huge waste of time and resources.

-Leaders trust AEs who call their number.
-They fire those who consistently miss.
+Leaders trust AEs who call their number accurately.
+They fire those who consistently miss and make them look bad in front of the board.

 10. Positioning and Strategic Narrative

-With 30,000 plus SaaS companies competing and buyers using AI chatbots and review sites to shortlist before talking to you, the battle is won or lost on narrative.
+With 30,000 plus SaaS companies competing and buyers using AI chatbots and review sites to shortlist before talking to you, the battle can be won or lost on narrative.

-The skill is owning category-level storytelling: why the market is shifting, why the old way is broken, and why your solution represents the future.
+The skill is storytelling: why the market is shifting, why the old way is broken, what’s causing that and why your solution represents the future.

 This is not marketing's job.
-This is how elite AEs open every first call and control the frame throughout the deal.
+This is a business-level responsibility however, most orgs do a bad job building their strategic narrative or haven’t bothered building one.
+This is how elite AEs open every first call and control the conversation throughout the deal.

 11. Technical Fluency and Simplicity